The New Art Installation on Trafalgar Square’s 4th Plinth

 The sculpture restages a 1914 photograph of Baptist preacher John Chilembwe and European missionary John Chorley.
 Chilembwe wears a hat in an act of defiance, as it was illegal at the time for an African to wear a hat in front of a white person.

-4 thoughts on “The New Art Installation on Trafalgar Square’s 4th Plinth
+4 responses to “The New Art Installation on Trafalgar Square’s 4th Plinth”

 1. That’s interesting to have changing art installations.
 I like that it can feature new to us artists, pieces that speak of current situations & show case stories we need to study up on. 🙂